Tanzanians in the United Kingdom: Demographics

 The 2001 UK census recorded 32,630 Tanzanian-born people in the country.
 In the 2011 census, 34,798 people born in Tanzania were recorded as living in England, 439 in Wales, 681 in Scotland and 76 in Northern Ireland.
 These figures do not include British-born people of Tanzanian origin.

 Community organisations have put the figure of Tanzanians in the UK at roughly 100,000, with the vast majority of these located in the British capital.
 An International Organization for Migration mapping exercise published in 2009 suggests that besides the 20,000-25,000 in London, the community is fairly spread out.

 Within London, the largest concentration of Tanzanians can be found in the boroughs of Barking and Dagenham, Hammersmith and Fulham, Lambeth, Lewisham, Hackney and Camden.
 Birmingham in the West Midlands follows with an estimated 4,500-5,000 residents of Tanzanian origin, some 3,500-4,000 individuals live in Reading, the figure for Manchester is slightly lower at 3,000-3,500.
 It is thought that some 2,500-3,000 Tanzanians live in Milton Keynes, whilst the nearby settlements of Coventry and Northampton are home to roughly 1,500-2,000 Tanzanian residents.
 Slough and Leicester are both noted for having in the range of 800 and 1,500 Tanzanian residents each, whilst the cities of Leeds, Glasgow, Cardiff and Edinburgh all have a presence of Tanzanian individuals in their hundreds.

-The majority of Tanzanian people in the UK, are ethnically Black African although a significant proportion of the population, like the Ugandan British community are of Asian origin seeking political refuge in the 1960s and 1970s.
+The majority of Tanzanian people in the UK, are ethnically Black African with many being Zanzibari although a significant proportion of the population, like the Ugandan British community are of Asian origin seeking political refuge in the 1960s and 1970s.
 Despite political unrest in Tanzania from time to time, the actual figure of Tanzanians applying for asylum in the UK is low, with only 390 applications (excluding dependents) made over the period 1999 to 2008, the lowest number from any African nation.

 Culture and Community

 Events

 The Tanzanian Diaspora Investment and Skills Forum is an annual event that takes place in the UK for Tanzanians based in the country.
 Uhuru Day (Tanzanian Independence Day) celebrations in the UK are organised by the British Tanzanian newspaper TZUK.
-Religious holidays such as Eid al-Fitr and Eid al-Adh are observed by Muslim Tanzanians, whilst Christmas and Easter are big celebrations in the Christian Tanzanian community.
+Religious holidays such as Eid al-Fitr and Eid al-Adha are observed by Muslim Tanzanians (mostly Zanzibari), whilst Christmas and Easter are big celebrations in the Christian Tanzanian community.
 In London a community group named WATU organises numerous events throughout these periods.